 The Burr Trail takes the adventurous traveler into some of Utah's most beautiful and extraordinary country, with views of the Henry Mountains, the colorfully contorted Waterpocket Fold, red Circle Cliffs, and Long Canyon.
-Numerous hikes and side trips are available for those with the time and inclination.

-Various vista points along this backway offer thrilling views of sprawling scenery—of buttes, mesas, plateaus and mountain peaks.
-The Burr Trail connects with Highway 276, just north of Bullfrog Marina on Lake Powell
+Various vista points along this backway offer thrilling views of sprawling scenery of buttes, mesas, plateaus and mountain peaks.
+The Burr Trail connects with Highway 276, just north of Bullfrog Marina on Lake Powell.

 Waterpocket Fold is a colorful eroded fold of rock layers nearly 100 miles long but only a few miles wide.
 In Burr Canyon, the Navajo sandstone has been completely eroded away, leaving a huge notch in the Waterpocket Fold.